marcburnett/trayproducts/README.md

 	- Refactor code to move validation login to its own component; component Form1 has too many lines
 	- Use internal/backend logic to ensure 'Name' and 'Role' fields start with a capital letter and are stored in this format
 	- show all responses to user and seek verificatin before completing form (seek advice from client)
+	- consider connecting to a database so that when the user goes back in the form, previously entered data would populate the fields
 	- Improve overall appearance of form (web designer's input)

 Scability - creating more layers of data